ericgolftourney/StoreLocatorPlus/readme.txt

 = Custom CSS (Stylesheet) =

-You can modify the default 'store-locator.css' and place it under `/wp-content/uploads/sl-uploads/custom-css/`.
-The store locator will give priority to the 'store-locator.css' in the 'custom-css/' folder over the default 'store-locator.css' in the main 'store-locator/' folder.
+You can modify the default style sheet included with the plugin at ./css/csl-slplus.css' and place it under `/wp-content/uploads/sl-uploads/custom-css/`.
+The store locator will give priority to the 'csl-slplus.css' in the 'custom-css/' folder over the default 'csl-slplus.css' file that is included.
 This allows you to upgrade the main store locator plugin without worrying about losing your custom styling.

 == Changelog ==